Home

 The Atherosclerosis process begins with minute damage to the endothelial cells lining the inside of the vessel wall (tunica intima). this damage can occur as a result of exposure to...

 As you will be aware from having a scrape or cut on your hand, any damage to your skin cells is followed by an inflammatory response which initiates the process of healing and renewal.
-The renewal process usually lays down replacement tissue that is not identical to the tissue you had before your injury...this new tissue is called scare tissue.
-In the same way as your skin reacts to an injury...leaving a scare behind as a reminder of your accident, the delicate endothelial layer of your coronary arteries (and other arteries) also react similarly to any assault or injury.
+The renewal process usually lays down replacement tissue that is not identical to the tissue you had before your injury...this new tissue is called scar tissue.
+In the same way as your skin reacts to an injury...leaving a scar behind as a reminder of your accident, the delicate endothelial layer of your coronary arteries (and other arteries) also react similarly to any assault or injury.

 The 'Problem' with the Healing Response